-The patient monitor use one gas dryer line and one nasal sampling line.
+The vital signs monitor use one gas dryer line and one nasal sampling line .

 - 1. Connect the gas dryer line and monitor. - 2.
 Connect the gas dryer line and nasal sampling line. - 3.
-Placing the nasal sampling line to patient.
+Placing the nasal sampling line to patient. - WARNING!
 When using the sampling line, we suggest that the sampling Line must connect with gas dryer line.
-The sampling line without gas dryer line may be easily break the CO2 module.
+The sampling line without gas dryer line may be easily broken the CO2 module.